-The Dairy and Rangers Cottages: Parramatta Park Trust runs guided tours of the Dairy Precinct on the second Saturday of each month at 11am and 12pm.
+The Dairy and Rangers Cottages: Parramatta Park Trust runs guided tours of the Dairy Precinct on the second Saturday of each month at 11am and 12pm and by appointment.
 The tours offer a rare glimpse into the nation’s oldest buildings.
 The recently completed conservation project brings Australia’s Indigenous and earliest European history to life through a newly-installed AV exhibition, artefact exhibits, interactive displays and restored 19th century cottage gardens.
-Tours cost $8 and may be purchased through Eventbrite.
+Tours cost $12 and must be purchased through Eventbrite.

 Old Government House: The National Trust runs guided tours of Old Government House, Tuesday to Sunday and most public holidays, 10am-4pm.
 This is the oldest remaining public building in Australia and one of the most historically significant, with close associations to all the early Governors of New South Wales.
 The house also contains a major collection of Australian colonial furniture.
 Visit the National Trust for tour details.